After 22 years in business, 97,203 clients, and 2 billion postcards mailed, we’ve learned a thing or two about

 But don’t worry — this isn’t a long read…

 I’ve boiled down 2 decades of mailing history into the 4 biggest and simplest true-isms that can make an impact on your direct mail campaign right now.

-Looking back on everything we’ve learned, it’s hard to believe that my company will be celebrating 21 years in business this year.
+Looking back on everything we’ve learned, it’s hard to believe that my company celebrated 22 years in business this year.

 I remember the days when we had to scramble and scrape for every single dollar.
 (Know the feeling?)
 Back in the late 90s, before the internet and before anyone knew who we were, I stuck to one unchanging truth…